- As low as $1,629/Night

 Upon entering the home you'll be delighted by the unique front door and know you have arrived somewhere special.

 Down the hall you will find a powder room, followed by a cozy kitchen, equipped with a dainty retro refrigerator, induction cooktop, kettle, toaster oven, and a 1940s era french sink.
-Savor your meals at the table for two while the sunlight filters in through the shaded garden walkway.
+Appreciate your meals at the table for two while the sunlight filters in through the shaded garden walkway.

 Across the hall is room No. 6 with a king bed and a place to hang your clothes in the rosy glow of the modern lamps.
 Positioned in the center of the home, this room is peaceful and calming.
 To freshen up, you will have your choice of a full bath appointed with a vintage claw foot tub across the hall or to the right there is a second bathroom with a shower.

 At the end of the hall sits bedroom No. 8 that we refer to as the Garden Room.
 Cozy with a full sized bed, a shower, vanity, and fireplace.
 You will have access to a modest covered porch that enters into the enchanting and secluded garden.
-If visiting in the winter, don't forget to pick off some oranges from our tree shading the garden for your morning juice or beverage.
+If visiting in the winter, don't forget to pick off some oranges from our tree shading the garden for your morning juice or drink.

 Lets go upstairs as we pass a reading nook with a adore seat tucked away at the bottom of the staircase.